radiorabe/freeipa-extending-ldap-schema-and-ui/README.md

 # extending-freeipa
-An example to extend freeipa with custom attributes which can be configured through cli or web-ui.
+An example to extend freeipa with custom attributes which can be configured through cli or web ui.

 ## Introduction
 We needed this to integrate Owncloud/Nextcloud into FreeIPA.
 We wanted to be able to manage which user have Owncloud/Nextcloud shares and to set a quota individually.
 The latest documentation we found was for FreeiPA 3.3, [Extending FreeIPA](https://www.freeipa.org/images/5/5b/FreeIPA33-extending-freeipa.pdf).
 A lot has changed since then.
 This example here should work on FreeIPA 4 and later.

 ## How it works
-First you'll have to extend the LDAP schema and then add some plugins for cli and web-ui.
+First you'll have to extend the LDAP schema and then add some plugins for cli and web ui.
 We'll demonstrate by using the example for Owncloud/Nextcloud.

 ### Extending the schema
 We used the object classes and attributes already defined for Nextcloud ([nextcloud.schema](https://github.com/nextcloud/univention-app/blob/master/nextcloud.schema)).
 We slightly adjusted them to fit our needs.